OpenRobotLab/GRUtopia/docs/en/get_started/installation.md

  - Installation from GitHub
  - Installation from PyPI

 In addition, the [dataset](./how-to-use-grscenes.md) is provided alongside with a download script that supports dataset download via OpenXLab and HuggingFace.
+You can also [Prepare Dataset Manually](#prepare-dataset-manually).

 Before proceeding with the installation, ensure that you have [Isaac Sim 4.2.0](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) and [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.